How To Choose The Right Summer Camp For Your Child

 Different camps focus on different things (obviously) and there’s a world of difference between sending your children off to a summer camp that’s more of a traditional experience with outdoor adventures and water sports and something more laser-focused like a science camp, a space camp, or a band camp.

-Day Camp or Sleep Away?
+Choose Between Day Camp or Overnight

 Now that you have started to narrow down your options a little bit it’s time to start thinking about how much time your children are going to spend at camp and whether or not it’s going to be a day camp kind of program or a sleep-away kind of camp that they attend.